Pelagicore/pelux.io/index.md

 layout: home
 ---

-PELUX is a Linux based platform for your automotive project, it's based on [Yocto](http://yoctoproject.org/) band offers an improved developer experience and a quicker way to get started with your project all the way from from pixel to silicon.
+PELUX is a Linux based platform for your automotive project, it's based on [Yocto](http://yoctoproject.org/) band offers an improved developer experience and a quicker way to get started with your project all the way from pixel to silicon.

 ![PELUX Boxes](assets/imgs/pelux-boxes.png)